 What Causes Gum Disease?

 Plaque is constantly forming in the mouth.
 If it is not removed daily by brushing and flossing, it can harden into tartar.
-Bacteria thrives in this environment and over time, it can develop into gingivitis, an early stage of gum disease.
+Bacteria thrive in this environment and over time, it can develop into gingivitis, an early stage of gum disease.

 Gingivitis can progress into an infection, destroy gum tissue and eventually degrade bone to the point that teeth can become loose or missing.